ambientsprotocol/ambc/README.md

 ### Via the command line

-Usage for the CLI tool can
+Usage for the CLI tool can be viewed by simply running `ambc`:

 ```bash
 $ npm install -g ambc # coming soon